bemc22/bemc22.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I have a B.S. in systems engineering from the Universidad Industrial de Santander, Bucaramanga, Colombia, where I am working toward a master’s degree in Computer Science.
+I have a BSc. and MSc. in systems engineering from the Universidad Industrial de Santander, Bucaramanga, Colombia, where I am working in computer science research with the Universidad Industrial de Santander.
 My research interests include inverse problems, mathematical optimization, and deep learning.